agkozak/agkozak-zsh-prompt/README.md

 For some examples of prompt configurations that people have created using `AGKOZAK_CUSTOM_PROMPT` and `AGKOZAK_CUSTOM_RPROMPT`, see ["Using AGKOZAK_CUSTOM_PROMPT and AGKOZAK_CUSTOM_RPROMPT"](#using-agkozak_custom_prompt-and-agkozak_custom_rprompt).

-## Examples of agkozak ZSH Prompt Customization
+## Examples of agkozak Zsh Prompt Customization

 *Note: If you see your prompt customization here, I may have rewritten it a bit or even simplified it for educational purposes.*